core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 * 'exp': with value the expiration time of the OSCORE Security Context, as a non-negative integer.
 The parameter contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.

-   At the time indicated by this parameter, a peer must stop using this Security Context to process any incoming or outgoing message, and is required to establish a new Security Context to continue OSCORE-protected communications with the other peer.
+   At the time indicated by this parameter, a peer must stop using this Security Context to process any incoming or outgoing messages, and is required to establish a new Security Context to continue OSCORE-protected communications with the other peer.
 That is, the expiration of an OSCORE Security Context means that the current Sender Key must no longer be used for protecting outgoing messages, and the Recipient Key must no longer be used for unprotecting incoming messages.

    The value of 'exp' must be set upon installing the OSCORE Security Context, namely at time t\_1, considering a lifetime value t\_l.
 In particular, t\_l can be a default value (potentially differing between the two peers sharing the OSCORE Security Context), or can alternatively be agreed by the two peers during the establishment of the OSCORE Security Context.
 For instance, this value may be stored and/or transported in an OSCORE LwM2M object, or specified as part of an EDHOC Application Profile {{RFC9528}} used when running EDHOC for establishing the OSCORE Security Context.
-Regardless of how the lifetime value is determined, the 'exp' parameters is set to indicate the point in time corresponding to t\_1 offset by t\_l.
+Regardless of how the lifetime value is determined, the 'exp' parameter is set to indicate the point in time corresponding to t\_1 offset by t\_l.

 ### Sender Context # {#sender-context}

 The Sender Context has the following associated parameters.

-* 'count_q': a non-negative integer counter, keeping track of the current 'q' value for the Sender Key.
-At any time, 'count_q' has as value the number of messages that have been encrypted using the Sender Key.
-The value of 'count_q' is set to 0 when establishing the Sender Context.
+* 'count\_q': a non-negative integer counter, keeping track of the current 'q' value for the Sender Key.
+At any time, 'count\_q' has as value the number of messages that have been encrypted using the Sender Key.
+The value of 'count\_q' is set to 0 when establishing the Sender Context.

-* 'limit_q': a non-negative integer, which specifies the highest value that 'count_q' is allowed to reach, before stopping using the Sender Key to process outgoing messages.
+* 'limit\_q': a non-negative integer, which specifies the highest value that 'count\_q' is allowed to reach, before stopping using the Sender Key to process outgoing messages.

-   The value of 'limit_q' depends on the AEAD algorithm specified in the Common Context, considering the properties of that algorithm.
-The value of 'limit_q' is determined according to {{limits}}.
+   The value of 'limit\_q' depends on the AEAD algorithm specified in the Common Context, considering the properties of that algorithm.
+The value of 'limit\_q' is determined according to {{limits}}.

-Note for implementation: it is possible to avoid storing and maintaining the counter 'count_q'.
-Rather, an estimated value to be compared against 'limit_q' can be computed, by leveraging the Sender Sequence Number of the peer and (an estimate of) the other peer's.
+Note for implementation: it is possible to avoid storing and maintaining the counter 'count\_q'.
+Rather, an estimated value to be compared against 'limit\_q' can be computed, by leveraging the Sender Sequence Number of the peer and (an estimate of) the other peer's.
 A possible method to achieve this is described in {{estimation-count-q}}.
-While this relieves peers from storing and maintaining the precise 'count_q' value, it results in overestimating the number of encryptions performed with a Sender Key.
-This in turn results in approaching 'limit_q' sooner and thus in performing a key update procedure more frequently.
+While this relieves peers from storing and maintaining the precise 'count\_q' value, it results in overestimating the number of encryptions performed with a Sender Key.
+This in turn results in approaching 'limit\_q' sooner and thus in performing a key update procedure more frequently.

 ### Recipient Context # {#recipient-context}

 The Recipient Context has the following associated parameters.

-* 'count_v': a non-negative integer counter, keeping track of the current 'v' value for the Recipient Key.
-At any time, 'count_v' has as value the number of failed decryptions occurred on incoming messages using the Recipient Key.
-The value of 'count_v' is set to 0 when establishing the Recipient Context.
+* 'count\_v': a non-negative integer counter, keeping track of the current 'v' value for the Recipient Key.
+At any time, 'count\_v' has as value the number of failed decryptions occurred on incoming messages using the Recipient Key.
+The value of 'count\_v' is set to 0 when establishing the Recipient Context.

-* 'limit_v': a non-negative integer, which specifies the highest value that 'count_v' is allowed to reach, before stopping using the Recipient Key to process incoming messages.
+* 'limit\_v': a non-negative integer, which specifies the highest value that 'count\_v' is allowed to reach, before stopping using the Recipient Key to process incoming messages.

-   The value of 'limit_v' depends on the AEAD algorithm specified in the Common Context, considering the properties of that algorithm.
-The value of 'limit_v' is determined according to {{limits}}.
+   The value of 'limit\_v' depends on the AEAD algorithm specified in the Common Context, considering the properties of that algorithm.
+The value of 'limit\_v' is determined according to {{limits}}.

 ## OSCORE Message Processing #